BisanzLab/StrainR2/README.md

 StrainID: Name of the fasta file for which summary statistics will be provided.

-mean_FUKM, median_FUKM, sd_FUKM: Mean, median, and standard deviation of all subcontig FUKMs in the strain
+weighted_percentile_FUKM, median_FUKM, sd_FUKM: Weighted percentile (per `StrainR`'s `-c` option), median, and standard deviation of all subcontig FUKMs in the strain

 subcontigs_detected: The number of subcontigs that had an FUKM>0

-subcontigs_total: The total number of subcontigs for the strain.
+subcontigs_total: The total number of subcontigs for the strain

+percent_detected: subcontigs_detected / subcontigs_total

+percent_abundance: weighted_percentile_FUKM / sum of all weighted_percentile_FUKM in the community

 <p>&nbsp;</p>

 In addition, `StrainR` provides a plot for FUKM abundances.
-Median FUKM is the recommended measure of strain abundance.
+Weighted percentile FUKM is the recommended measure of strain abundance.

 <p>&nbsp;</p>